 - Archive of the Hebrew Language

-Credit for the first historical dictionary bringing together Hebrew from different periods, A Complete Dictionary of Ancient and Modern Hebrew, 1908–1959, belongs to Eliezer Ben-Yehuda (1858–1922), shown at right (photo courtesy of the Central Zionist Archives).
+Credit for the first historical dictionary bringing together Hebrew from different periods (A Complete Dictionary of Ancient and Modern Hebrew, 1908–1959) belongs to journalist and Hebrew scholar Eliezer Ben-Yehuda (1858–1922), shown here at work in his study (at right; courtesy of the Central Zionist Archives).
 However, one person could not truly complete such a monumental task alone: he died before finishing his dictionary, and the latter volumes were written or edited by others.

 As early as 1937, Prof. N. H. Tur-Sinai (pictured at right), then president of the Language Committee and later the first president of the Academy, proposed the establishment of “a large enterprise for the preparation of an academic dictionary of our language, encompassing all its periods and all the transformations that it has undergone from its earliest historical documentation to the present day.”
 Upon the founding of the Academy in 1953, we decided to pursue this colossal project as our central undertaking.

-Prof. Ze’ev Ben-Ḥayyim (at right), one of the founders of the HDP, served as the first editor (1956–1992).
-He spent the beginning of his term developing the ideological vision and technical blueprints for such a large undertaking.
-In 1957–1958 he visited similar historical-dictionary projects across Europe.
-Upon his return, he reported to the Academy’s Historical Dictionary committee on what he had learned and proposed a plan of action for the HDP, including the use of computers, a revolutionary idea at the time.
+Prof. Ze’ev Ben-Ḥayyim (at right), one of the founders of the HDP, served as the first editor-in-chief (1956–1992).
+He spent the beginning of his term developing the vision and methodology for such a large undertaking.
+While on a six-month research stint in Europe in 1957–1958, he visited historical-dictionary projects in several countries.
+Upon his return, he reported on what he’d learned to the HDP editorial board and proposed a plan of action, including the use of computers, a revolutionary idea at the time.

 Manuscripts offer a much more accurate view of the language than do printed editions.
-Working with manuscripts, including small fragments found in the Cairo Geniza, is demanding and requires considerable time and effort, but the linguistic information obtained from them compensates for the extra investment.
+Working with manuscripts, including small fragments found in the Cairo Geniza, demands considerable time and effort but rewards the extra investment with invaluable linguistic information.
+If there are multiple extant manuscripts of a composition, the HDP selects the best and most complete one available.

-During the past decade work has begun on Medieval literature.
-It is during the Medieval Period that there was the largest dispersion of the Jewish people and the variety of texts reflects the extent of the dispersion.
-Among the first texts to have been analyzed were Spanish poetry and rabbinic literature from 1050 to 1550.
+During the past decade work has begun on medieval literature.
+It is during the medieval period that there was the largest dispersion of the Jewish people, and the variety of texts reflects the extent of the dispersion.
+Among the first texts analyzed were Spanish poetry and Rabbinic literature from 1050 to 1550.

 Ancient Literature